-Information falling within any of paragraphs 1-7:-
+Information falling within any of paragraphs 1-7:

-- is not exempt by virtue of that paragraph if it relates to proposed development for which the local planning authority can grant itself planning permission under Regulation 3 of the Town and Country Planning General Regulations 1992; and - is exempt information if, and so long as in all the circumstances of the case, the public interest in maintaining the exemption outweighs the public interest in disclosing the information
+• is not exempt by virtue of that paragraph if it relates to proposed development for which the local planning authority can grant itself planning permission under Regulation 3 of the Town and Country Planning General Regulations 1992; and

-General Purposes Employment Appeals and Ethics Sub-Committee
+• is exempt information if, and so long as in all the circumstances of the case, the public interest in maintaining the exemption outweighs the public interest in disclosing the information.

-Information falling within paragraphs 7Aa to 7Ce, as shown below, is exempt information where a meeting of the General Purposes Employment Appeals &
+General Purposes Employment Appeals & Ethics Sub-Committee

-Ethics Sub-Committee is convened to consider a matter referred under the provisions of the Standards Committee (England) Regulations Act 2008.
-Section 69(2) or (3), and 64(2) of the Local Government Act 1972.
+Information falling within paragraphs 7A to 7C, as shown below, is exempt information where a meeting of the General Purposes Employment Appeals & Ethics Sub-Committee is convened to consider a matter referred under the provisions of the Standards Committee (England) Regulations Act 2008.